Skip to content

 FOR EACH ROW

-EXECUTE FUNCTION fjots_audit_email_change();
+EXECUTE FUNCTION freshjots_audit_email_change();

 Pair with a [dead-man-switch alert](/blog/everything-you-can-do-here) on the `email-audit` note: if no email change has happened in 30 days, the note goes silent and Fresh Jots emails you. *Useful*.
 If a long-quiet `email-audit` note suddenly starts seeing five changes a minute, Fresh Jots's normal real-time view in your browser surfaces it; the absence of activity is the dead-man's-switch signal.

-Daily summary from a scheduled job
+11. Daily summary from a scheduled job

 A `pg_cron` job that writes a daily snapshot:

-SELECT cron.schedule('fjots-daily', '0 9 * * *', $$
+SELECT cron.schedule('freshjots-daily', '0 9 * * *', $$

-SELECT http_post(
+SELECT http(('POST',

 'https://freshjots.com/api/v1/notes/by-filename/daily-stats/append',